Another month has passed and that means there is a new OWLS blog tour going on. This month, our prompt is strength:

 Again, this is strength.

-If you have suffered from anxiety, or would like to know what experiencing anxiety is like, or simply want to watch a beautiful anime, please go watch Amanchu.
+If you have suffered from anxiety, or would like to know what experiencing anxiety is like, please go watch Amanchu.
 It was my favorite of Summer 2016, and it will always be one of my favorite anime because it does a wonderful job of explaining anxiety.
 Again, if you have experience anxiety, panic attacks, or depression, please seek professional help from an online psychiatrist or a therapist near you.

 Spread More Awareness!